The Museum of Black Futures: A place for healing and reparation

 Dawkins suggests a traveling exhibition around spirituals and related objects.
 Take them to a place, explore their local significance, and celebrate and experience them together.
 ‘We must not let objects stagnate in time but evoke new memories.
 This transforms the object’s meaning and creates a public archive.’
 So ‘dig where you stand,’ as curator Azu Nwagbogu would say.
 If you dig deep enough, you will find your roots and treasures.

-This makes the Museum of Black Futures fundamentally different from reparations.
+This makes the Museum of Black Futures fundamentally different from reparations (a financial compensation).
 ‘Those payments are finite: here is your money, and that’s it.
 We are talking about an ongoing process of healing and societal transformation,’ says Kofi.
 It’s no coincidence that the word ‘futures’ is in the name.

 When asked if the museum can also be a place of healing for the descendants of oppressors and colonizers, Dawkins emphatically answers yes: ‘We are not raising our fists saying ‘give us that collection’; no, we stand with open hands asking to negotiate with us.
 Healing occurs when institutions like the Congregation, the World Museum, and others make themselves vulnerable and relinquish power.
 Ultimately, it’s about enriching Black communities in the Netherlands and beyond.
 Justice.
 And everyone benefits from that.’